apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

     Sample of Product IDs: ['YAC1607', 'YAS - 26', 'YAS - 480', 'YAS - 480SY']

-The Table below describes this regex chunk by chunk.
+The table below describes this regex chunk by chunk.
 For a more thorough regex review, consult the [re documentation](https://docs.python.org/3.8/library/re.html).
 Notice

 | Regex component | Explanation |